 The existence of commercially viable retail is an essential part of a walkable, healthy, and active community.
-Retail should be designed with the pedestrian scale and experience in mind in order to create places where people want to linger and spend time.
+Retail should be designed with a pedestrian scale and experience in mind, to create places where people want to linger and spend time.

-Figure 4.3a - Precedent Photos
+Figure 4.3a Retail precedent images